Cart 0

 Afro Basaldella Alice Cicolini Amy Lemaire Andrew Grima Angela Cummings Annamarie Zanella Arnaldo Pomodoro Art Smith Arthur King Björn Weckström Boucheron Bulgari Carmen Tapia Cartier Cazzaniga Charles De Temple Charles Loloma Chaumet Christopher Thompson Royds Claire Falkenstein Claude Lalanne David Morris David Thomas David Watkins E.R.
 Nele Edith Tsabetsaye Elsa Peretti Ettore Sottsass Eveli Sabatie Franco Cannilla Frank Patania Sr Friedrich Becker Gabriel & Roger Lucas Gail Bird And Yazzie Johnson Georg Jensen George Weil Georges Lenfant Gerda Flöckinger Giampaolo Babetto Gio Caroli Giorgio Facchini H. Fred Skaggs Hans Hansen Hans Richter Haroldo Burle Marx Hemmerle Jacqueline Rabun Jacqueline Ryan Jean Després Jesse Monongya John Paul Miller Julia Obermaier Karl Stittgen Klaus Ullrich Kutchinsky Lalaounis Larry Golsh Lee Yazzie Leekya Duyuse Lella Vignelli Lucifer Vir Honestus By Luna Scamuzzi Maison Gerard Margaret De Patta Mary Kretsinger Mauboussin Mckee Platero Mirko Basaldella Nanna Ditzel Norbert Peshlaka Paloma Picasso Paolo Spalla Pat Pruitt Preston Monogye Raymond Sequaptewa Raymond Yazzie Richard Chavez Roberto Burle Marx Sigurd Persson Solange Azagury-Partridge Sophia Vari Tapio Wirkalla Tiffany & Co Tone Vigeland Van Cleef & Arpels Verma Nequatewa (Sonwai) Vivianna Torun Bülow-Hübe Wendy Ramshaw Zaha Hadid Zolotas And Other Important Makers.

-Mahnaz Collection builds in-house jewelry collections over time, accompanied by informational and scholarly materials, original research catalogs, and exhibitions.
-We work closely with individual clients to initiate and develop their own collections.
+Mahnaz Collection builds in-house jewelry collections with informational and scholarly materials, original research catalogs, and exhibitions.

 Our specialty is the design-led, modern jewelry of the 1960s and 1970s.
-Then, makers in places as diverse as London, Rio, Helsinki, Copenhagen, Rome, Padua, and the southwestern United States began to explore new ways of working with traditional materials and also new materials and technologies, transforming ideas of what jewelry could be; and, related intimately to their time’s art, architecture, and social movements.
+Then, makers in places as diverse as London, Rio, Helsinki, Copenhagen, Rome, Padua, and the southwestern United States began to explore specific new ways of working towards nature, with traditional materials and new materials and technologies, transforming ideas of what jewelry could be and relating intimately to their time’s art, architecture, and social movements.

 Our Gallery values sustainability as a goal for the jewelry industry.
-We sell fine vintage jewelry because we value preserving and reusing existing works of excellence, integrity, and beauty.
-We also exhibit contemporary jewelers who increasingly use fair-mined gold and other environmentally protective materials.
-We carry heritage houses, and we have artist-made and design-led modernist jewels.
-A few of the makers are lost to history, or they used less precious materials, or their makers have yet to make their names.
-Yet, these too are essential contributors to jewelry's culture, past, and future and, as such, collectible.
+We sell heritage houses and fine vintage jewelry because we value preserving and reusing existing works of excellence, integrity, and beauty.
+We also exhibit contemporary jewelers increasingly using fair-mined gold and other environmentally protective materials.
+We prioritize artist-made and design-led modernist jewels.
+A few of the makers are lost to history or were once known, or their makers have yet to make their names.
+Yet, given the quality of their ideas and craftsmanship, these are essential contributors to jewelry’s culture.

-Quite a few collectible jewels are price-point accessible, so please browse the collections or visit our Gallery - or call us to chat.
+Quite a few of our collectible jewels are price-point accessible, so please browse the collections, visit our Gallery - or call us to chat about your interests.
 212-7117-1159.

 We are interested in how materials are chosen and used in jewelry design, so you will find that while our core collections often showcase yellow gold, an ancient, malleable, and enduring material, you will also find important works in silver, wood, glass, steel, copper, brass, hardstones, and gemstones.
 Titanium, zirconium, ceramic, paper, synthetics, and other materials are also used. by the makers in our collections.

 Each jewel created by a maker tells a story.
-She imagines, draws, casts, or actually makes it from start to finish.
-Each designer is both an idea-shaper and part of a particular community, history, and environment.
+She imagines, draws, casts, or makes it from start to finish.
+Each designer is an idea-shaper and part of a particular community, history, and environment.
 Each handmade jewel is unique and personal to the maker.
-When you purchase a jewel, you not only add your own new and intimate personal experience to the jewel but you also contribute to jewelry culture by handing the story of each jeweler orally to the next generation.
-You can read more about the extraordinary jewelers found in Mahnaz Collection in the Makers Biographies listed on the Menu Bar.
+When you purchase a jewel, you not only add your own new and intimate personal experience to the jewel but also contribute to jewelry culture by handing the story of each jeweler orally to the next generation.
+You can read more about the extraordinary jewelers in Mahnaz Collection in the Artists + Designers + Goldsmiths listed on the Menu Bar.

 A copper neckpiece, prototype for Sister Silver neckpiece, by Art Smith, USA, circa 1975.